 Within one week of the change, notify the Ethics Commission by letter or e-mail if you delete an employer or change your address.
 You must complete an additional Lobbyist Notice of Representation form when you add a new employer, and pay an additional fee of $100.00 for each represented employer that you add.

 4. How do I end my lobbyist registration and get off the active list?

 If you stop lobbying altogether, you must complete a Termination Form; otherwise you will remain on the active lobbyist list and be responsible for filing reports.
+The form is on this website under Lobbyist Lists and Blank Forms.
 Call the Ethics Commission and we will mail you the correct form.
 It is also on the Commission’s website.

 5. Are lobbyist identification badges provided to all lobbyists?

 Yes.
-In response to a request from Legislative staff, the Commission provides lobbyist ID badges to all registered lobbyists.
+The Commission provides lobbyist ID badges to all registered lobbyists.
 Badges are mailed or given to all lobbyists upon completion of their registration.
-At some point, the Legislature may mandate the use of these ID badges.
-Until then, use of the ID badges will be a voluntary accommodation of Legislative security concerns.
+The ID badges are a voluntary accommodation of Legislative security concerns.

 6. Will e-mail addresses of lobbyists be available to the public and Legislators?

 Yes.
 Registration forms have an area to list your e-mail address if you wish to do so.
-We have had a number of requests to include this information in our Lobbyist Directory.
 If you do not wish to have your e-mail address made public, do not list it on the registration form.